 Do you know that your sins have been paid for?
 What you were powerless to do, Jesus did for you.
 Jesus is the antidote for your sickness, and He gave His life to heal you completely.

 Take some time to praise God for the gift of His Son.
 Whatever you're doing right now, give Him your undivided attention as you reflect on His sacrifice and love for you.

 Prayer: Heavenly Father, thank You for the great gift of salvation through Your Son.
-Help me to never forget the true meaning of this celebration and my deep need for a Savior.
+Help me never to forget the true meaning of this celebration and my deep need for a Savior.
 May all the glory of this season be given to You.
 I pray in the name of Jesus.
 Amen.

-"For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus" (Romans 3:23-24).
+"[F]or all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus" (Romans 3:23-24).